bbauska/JS-Definitive/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>CHAPTER 1 Introduction to JavaScript</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>JavaScript is the programming language of the web.
-The overwhelming majority of
+The overwhelming majority of websites use
-websites use JavaScript, and all modern web browsers—on desktops, tablets, and phones—include JavaScript interpreters, making JavaScript the most-deployed pro‐ gramming language in history.
-Over the last decade, Node.js has enabled JavaScript programming outside of web browsers, and the dramatic success of Node means that JavaScript is now also the most-used programming language among software devel‐ opers.
-Whether you’re starting from scratch or are already using JavaScript professio‐ nally, this book will help you master the language.</p>
+JavaScript, and all modern web browsers—on desktops, tablets, and phones—include JavaScript interpreters, making JavaScript the most-deployed programming language in history.
+Over the last decade, Node.js has enabled JavaScript programming outside of web browsers, and the dramatic success of Node means that JavaScript is now also the most-used programming language among software developers.
+Whether you’re starting from scratch or are already using JavaScript professionally, this book will help you master the language.</p>

-<p>If you are already familiar with other programming languages, it may help you to
+<p>If you are already familiar with other programming languages, it may help you to know that
-know that JavaScript is a high-level, dynamic, interpreted programming language that is well-suited to object-oriented and functional programming styles.
-JavaScript’s vari‐ ables are untyped.
+JavaScript is a high-level, dynamic, interpreted programming language that is well-suited to object-oriented and functional programming styles.
+JavaScript’s variables are untyped.
 Its syntax is loosely based on Java, but the languages are otherwise unrelated.
-JavaScript derives its first-class functions from Scheme and its prototype- based inheritance from the little-known language Self.
+JavaScript derives its first-class functions from Scheme and its prototype-based inheritance from the little-known language Self.
 But you do not need to know any of those languages, or be familiar with those terms, to use this book and learn JavaScript.</p>

 <p>The name “JavaScript” is quite misleading.
-Except for a superficial syntactic resem‐
+Except for a superficial syntactic resemblance,
-blance, JavaScript is completely different from the Java programming language.
+JavaScript is completely different from the Java programming language.
 And JavaScript has long since outgrown its scripting-language roots to become a robust and efficient general-purpose language suitable for serious software engineering and projects with huge codebases.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>1.1 Exploring JavaScript</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>When learning a new programming language, it’s important to try the examples in
+<p>When learning a new programming language, it’s important to try the examples in the book, then
-the book, then modify them and try them again to test your understanding of the lan‐ guage.
+modify them and try them again to test your understanding of the language.
 To do that, you need a JavaScript interpreter.</p>

-<p>The easiest way to try out a few lines of JavaScript is to open up the web developer
+<p>The easiest way to try out a few lines of JavaScript is to open up the web developer tools in
-tools in your web browser (with F12, Ctrl-Shift-I, or Command-Option-I) and select the Console tab.
+your web browser (with F12, Ctrl-Shift-I, or Command-Option-I) and select the Console tab.
 You can then type code at the prompt and see the results as you type.
 Browser developer tools often appear as panes at the bottom or right of the browser window, but you can usually detach them as separate windows (as pictured in Figure 1-1), which is often quite convenient.</p>

-<p>Another way to try out JavaScript code is to download and install Node from https://
+<p>Another way to try out JavaScript code is to download and install Node from https://nodejs.org.
-nodejs.org.
 Once Node is installed on your system, you can simply open a Terminal window and type node to begin an interactive JavaScript session like this one:</p>

 <pre>$ node</pre>